Meghan Markle’s Ex-Husband Trevor Engelson Engaged Just Weeks After She Joins Royal Family

 Just weeks after his ex-wife Meghan Markle tied the knot with Prince Harry, Trevor Engelson is engaged to his girlfriend of three years, Tracey Kurland.

 The film producer proposed to Kurland at the end of May.
 The couple shared a photo to his private Instagram on Friday, June 1 according to Us Weekly.
-The twosome became engaged in Napa, California.
+The twosome were engaged in Napa, California.
 He posted a sweet photo of the couple smiling, with Kurland’s left hand resting on his shoulder showing off her diamond ring.
 Engleson captioned the pic, “Luckiest guy I know!
 Get ready to party!”

 Engelson and the former Suits star were wed for two years before divorcing.
-Markle and her ex-were wed at the Jamaica Inn in Ocho Rios, Jamaica, in September 2011.
+Markle and her ex were wed at the Jamaica Inn in Ocho Rios, Jamaica, in September 2011.
 Markle and Engelson began dating in 2004.

 “As Toronto was becoming more her home than LA, the dynamics in their relationship subtly altered.
 She was her own woman now, earning a steady income, making new friends on set and off, no longer dependent on her husband’s connections,” Andrew Morton penned.
 A source noted that the couple struggled to keep their marriage together despite the distance between them, reported The Daily Mail.
 “They really battled with long distances.
 Trevor was based in LA while Meghan was in Toronto, a five-hour flight away.
 It was a very difficult way to start married life.”